ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 With:
-Q - we subtract 1 from NumberVar so we switch to previous tileset E - we add 1 to NumberVar so we switch to next tileset You see in ther actions expression that returns number of sets your tileset have TilemapName.AutoTile::SetsCount()
+Q - we subtract 1 from NumberVar so we switch to previous tileset E - we add 1 to NumberVar so we switch to next tileset You see in ther actions expression that returns number of sets our tileset have TilemapName.AutoTile::SetsCount()
-And it will loop around your tilesets perfectly fin on its own
+And it will loop around your tilesets perfectly fine on its own, we are only subtracting from sets count amount of sets we are missing
+Otherwise it would loop around how much sets your atlas image could have so even trough empty ones
 C - we toggle boolean variable to control do tilesets should connect to other tilesets or not
-In section 4.2 point 7 i explained that
+In section 4.2 point 7 i explained that where i demonstrate it in section 6.1

 <img width="1774" height="307" alt="image" src="https://github.com/user-attachments/assets/e6e5ded4-f653-4df3-bd74-86df026e682d" />